terascope/teraslice/README.md

 cd teraslice
 # If install the root level depedencies
 yarn
-# Make sure you bootstrap all of the projects together
-yarn bootstrap
-yarn build # this will compile the typescript modules
-# or run just yarn boostrap:dev to ensure the projects are built linked together
+# Ensure the projects are installed, built and linked together
+yarn bootstrap:dev
 ```

 ### Running tests ###